 The start of your Speedmaster's journey feels quite special.
 The branded outer shell opens up like a gate to reveal a secure canvas box.
 Upon opening the inner box you are greeted by your Speedmaster and a collectable coin that resembles the caseback of your watch.
 You'll also find tools useful for changing your strap and inspecting your watch up close.
 It doesn't end there, underneath the canvas box you will find a book that tells you the whole story of the Moonwatch, in far more detail than this article.

 You will want to start wearing your watch as soon as possible, and what you are left with is a fantastic, collectable box.
 On the flip side, the box can be quite unwieldy and hard to store due to its size and weight.

 Omega Speedmaster on the wrist

 Wearing a new watch is a great feeling.
 When you've been wearing your Speedy every day for over a year, that feeling can wear off.
 Fortunately, you can invest in a new strap to give your watch the 'new' feeling all over again.
 I've experimented with many straps since I got the watch and I've converged on 3 favourites.

-The Alderbury Horween leather in reddish-brown is my go-to strap for most occasions.
+The Highley leather is my go-to strap for most occasions.
 It gives the watch a clean, classy look and goes well with most outfits.
-I enjoy swapping out the Alderbury for the Italian Vintage Racing from time to time, it offers a similar look but is a bit more casual & sporty.
-For outdoors activities I like to go with the Classic Bond NATO strap because of the additional security, I wouldn't want to lose my Speedy in the wild!
+I enjoy swapping out the Highley for the Tropic Rubber from time to time as it offers a more casual, sporty look.
+For outdoors activities I like to go with the Marine Nationale NATO strap because of the additional security, I wouldn't want to lose my Speedy in the wild!

 It is a watch that every watch collection should include...